joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/unnecessary-database-run-time-processing.md

 Without explicit column names, the runtime has to do extra work to figure out the column names.
 If a `SELECT` statement uses a wildcard rather than explicit columns, it causes the runtime to retrieve extra data.
-This extra data requires extra processing and creates extra object instances that aren’t needed.
+This extra data requires extra processing and creates extra object instances that aren't needed.

 ![](../img/tip_help.png) Avoid joining the same table multiple times in a statement, unless you are comparing the table to itself.
 As SQL statements grow